The Hands-On Growth Laws Theory Cookbook

 For simplicity, we only consider a mean-field description for the average degradation rate~$\eta$ (averaged across different cells and proteins).
 This assumption can be relaxed to consider that different proteins can be degraded at diverse rates, and one could write~$J_\text{deg} = \sum_\text{i}\eta_\text{i} M_\text{i}$, where the index $\text{i}$ runs over all the distinct expressed proteins.
 From Eq.~(\ref{eq:deg:protein mass}), we can directly compute the growth rate as

 This relationship shows that degradation has a direct and measurable impact on growth rate when $\varepsilon_\text{R} f_\text{a} \phi_\text{R} \simeq \eta$, and implies that at vanishing growth $J_\text{syn}=J_\text{deg}$.
-This means that, when $\lambda=0$, the model admits a non-zero ribosome elongation rate (as measured in Ref.~\cite{dai_reduction_2016, Wu2022}) and a ``maintenance'' biomass production that does not contribute to cellular growth but compensates for protein degradation, which implies~$f_\text{a}(\lambda=0) > 0$, Fig.~\ref{fig:deg}(b).
+This means that, when $\lambda=0$, the model admits a non-zero ribosome elongation rate (as measured in Ref.~\cite{Dai2016, Wu2022}) and a ``maintenance'' biomass production that does not contribute to cellular growth but compensates for protein degradation, which implies~$f_\text{a}(\lambda=0) > 0$, Fig.~\ref{fig:deg}(b).

 If we consider a variant of the model with $f_\text{a} = 1$ (no inactive ribosomes), all ribosomes contributing to $\phi_\text{R}^\text{min}$ would be actively translating and perform maintenance, even approaching zero growth.
-By knowing how the ribosome elongation rate varies with $\lambda$ (see Sec.~\ref{sec2:classical}), in this case one could estimate the degradation rate at zero growth $\eta_0 := \eta(\lambda=0) = \varepsilon_\text{R}(\lambda = 0) \phi_\text{R}^\text{min}$.
+By knowing how the ribosome elongation rate varies with $\lambda$ (see Sec.~\ref{sec2:classical}), in this case one could estimate the degradation rate at zero growth $\eta_0 := \eta(\lambda=0) = \varepsilon_\text{R}(\lambda = 0) \, \phi_\text{R}^\text{min}$.
 However, this only qualitatively captures the trend of the degradation rate across growth conditions, and it significantly overestimates~$\eta$~\cite{calabrese_protein_2022}.
-This suggests that~$f_\text{a}(\lambda=0) < 1$, Fig.~\ref{fig:deg}(b), which correspond to hypothesize that a part of the ribosomes are sequestered and not available for translation, in line with the current understanding~\cite{Wu2022}.\\
+This suggests that~$f_\text{a}(\lambda=0) < 1$, Fig.~\ref{fig:deg}(b), which corresponds to the hypothesis that a part of the ribosomes are sequestered and therefore not available for translation, in line with the current understanding~\cite{Wu2022}.\\

 \begin{mdframed}[backgroundcolor=light-gray] \refstepcounter{boxcounter} {\bf \theboxcounter.
 Mass conservation and intracellular free amino acids.} It is important to note that in the presented model the total mass is not conserved, as the mass of the degraded protein is lost.
 A way to reestablish total (in this case amino acids plus protein) mass conservation is to introduce an equation for amino acids/precursors that assumes the perfect recycling of all the degraded protein mass, which consequently becomes an additional source of amino acids.
 This box introduces and expands the modeling strategy presented in Ref.~\cite{Droghetti2025}.